Core-Periphery Structure in Networks: Introduction

-Although (and arguably because) community structure has been very successful~\cite{Port09,Fort09}, the investigation of other types of meso-scale structure---often in the form of different ``block models" \cite{Fort09}---has received much less attention than it deserves.
-The type of meso-scale network structure that we consider in the present paper is known as \emph{core-periphery structure} and was first proposed by Borgatti and Everett in 1999 \cite{Borg99}.
-There have been a few attempts to advance this methodology \cite{Borg99,Holme05,Silva08}, but they typically rely on implementations of the original method \cite{Borg99} in the software package UCInet \cite{ucinet}, and there has been little other development since.
+Although (and arguably because) studies of community structure have been very successful~\cite{Port09,Fort09}, the investigation of other types of meso-scale structures---often in the form of different `block models' \cite{doreian,Fort09}---have received much less attention than they deserve.
+The type of meso-scale network structure that we consider in the present paper is known as \emph{core-periphery structure}.
+The qualitative notion that social networks can have such a structure makes intuitive sense and has a long history in subjects like sociology \cite{laumann1976,doreian1985}, international relations \cite{wallerstein1974,steiber1979,chase1989,smithwhite}, and economics \cite{krugman1996}.
+The most popular quantitative method to investigate core-periphery structure was proposed by Borgatti and Everett in 1999 \cite{Borg99}.
+Since then, various notions of core-periphery structure have been developed \cite{Holme05,Silva08,knotty-cent,jure2013,randomwalk2013}, but most examinations of core-periphery structure still rely on implementations of the methods in Ref.~\cite{Borg99} or ~\cite{Comr62} in the software package UCInet \cite{ucinet}.

-A core-periphery structure of a network is a division of the nodes into a densely connected core and a sparsely connected periphery.
-The nodes in the core should also be reasonably well-connected to the nodes in the periphery, but nodes in the periphery are not well-connected to the core.
-Hence, a node belongs to the core if and only if it is well-connected both to other nodes in the core and to nodes assigned to the periphery.
-A core structure in a network is thus not merely densely connected but also tends to be ``central" to the network in terms of short paths through the network.
-The latter feature also helps to distinguish core-periphery structure from community structure.
-Importantly, networks can have nested core-periphery structure as well as both core-periphery structure and community structure, so it is desirable to develop algorithms that allow one to simultaneously examine both types of meso-scale structures.
+By computing a network's core-periphery structure, one attempts to determine which nodes are part of a densely connected core and which are part of a sparsely connected periphery.
+Core nodes should also be reasonably well-connected to peripheral nodes, but the latter are not well-connected to a core or to each other.
+Hence, a node belongs to a core if and only if it is well-connected both to other core nodes and to peripheral nodes.
+A core structure in a network is thus not merely densely connected but also tends to be `central' to the network (e.g., in terms of short paths through the network).
+The goal of quantifying various notions of `centrality', which are intended to measure the importance of a node or other network component \cite{faust,New10}, also helps to distinguish core-periphery structure from community structure.
+Additionally, networks can have nested core-periphery structure as well as both core-periphery structure and community structure \cite{Lesk08,jure2013}, so it is desirable to develop algorithms that allow one to simultaneously examine both types of meso-scale structure.

+In Fig.~\ref{comcorim}, we show images of the adjacency matrices of idealized block models that illustrate (a) community structure, (b) core-periphery structure, (c) a global core-periphery structure with a local community structure, and (d) a global community structure with a local core-periphery structure.
+By permuting rows and columns of the adjacency matrix, one can see that (c) and (d) are equivalent.